MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/cdp.md

 ---
-description: Utilize Chrome DevTools Protocol in your WebView2 applications using Microsoft Edge WebView2 CDP NuGet package
+description: Learn how to use the Chrome DevTools Protocol in your WebView2 applications using the Microsoft Edge WebView2 CDP NuGet package
-title: Utilizing Chrome DevTools Protocol in WebView2
+title: Use Chrome DevTools Protocol in WebView2
 author: MSEdgeTeam
 ms.author: msedgedevrel
-ms.date: 08/15/2020
+ms.date: 03/08/2021
 ms.topic: conceptual
 ms.prod: microsoft-edge
 ms.technology: webview
 keywords: IWebView2, IWebView2WebView, webview2, webview, edge, ICoreWebView2, ICoreWebView2Controller, Chrome DevTools Protocol, CDP
 ---

-# Using Chromium DevTools Protocol in WebView2
+# Use Chromium DevTools Protocol in WebView2

-The [Chromium DevTools Protocol (CDP)](https://chromedevtools.github.io/devtools-protocol/) is a set of APIs built to instrument, inspect, debug and profile chromium based browsers.
+The [Chromium DevTools Protocol (CDP)](https://chromedevtools.github.io/devtools-protocol/) is a set of APIs built to instrument, inspect, debug, and profile chromium-based browsers.
 They provide the foundation for the Microsoft Edge (Chromium) DevTools.

 > [!CAUTION]
 > The Microsoft Edge WebView2 team does not maintain or support Chromium DevTools Protocol.
 The Chromium DevTools Protocol is maintained by the open source Chromium project.